 This workshop discusses the benefits of obtaining a post-graduate judicial clerkship.
 The entire application and interview process are covered including new application deadlines and on-line application procedures.

-In the spring semester, the CSO hosts at least one Attorney-Student Mixer.
+In the spring semester, the CSO hosts at least one Attorney-Student Mixer in collaboration with the ARN.
 This is a casual, fun way to network and mingle with practicing attorneys and discuss the practice of law and anything else that comes up!
-The events are held on the Westmoreland Promenade, and there is always food, beverages, music, and good conversation.
+The events are held on the BW second floor, and there is always food, beverages, music, and good conversation.